Saheed-77/future-stock-glimpse/DEPLOYMENT.md

 ## Frontend Deployment (Vercel)

-### 1. Set Environment Variables in Vercel
+### 1. Deploy to Vercel First

 1. Go to [Vercel.com](https://vercel.com) and sign up/login
+2. Click "New Project"
-2. Import your project from GitHub
+3. Import your project from GitHub
-3. Go to Project Settings → Environment Variables
+4. Vercel will automatically detect it's a Vite project
+5. Click "Deploy" (it will use default settings initially)

+### 2. Set Environment Variables in Vercel

+After your initial deployment:

+1. Go to your project dashboard in Vercel
+2. Click on "Settings" tab
+3. Click on "Environment Variables" in the sidebar
 4. Add the following variable:

 ```